Grand Hotel, Birmingham: Renovation

 After the hotel closed in August 2002, the building fell into disrepair and the poor quality stonework on the building's façade began to crumble.
 After some of the stonework fell onto the pavement in Colmore Row, the building was surrounded with scaffolding and protective covers to protect the public.
 Escalating maintenance costs led to the proposal by the owners to demolish the building in 2003.
 The proposal was dropped when the building was listed as a Grade II* listed building in 2004.
 The building then continued to lay vacant (except for the shops fronting Colmore Row) as the cost of repairing and restoring the building was deemed as too high or not even feasible due to the poor state of the exterior stonework.

 In the summer of 2011, Arup Façade Engineering and Linford Group were appointed by Hortons' Estate at a cost of £1.5 million to find a solution to restore the façade.
 It was discovered that some of the stone was unsuitable for construction in the first place and was laid incorrectly.
 The restoration team formed a repair strategy and worked on a trial area on Church Street.
 The strategy comprised stripping all paint and render back to solid stone, replacing all failed stone and repainting with modern paint that allows water vapour to permeate through it.

 After the successful trial, £30 million proposals were drawn up and went on public consultation in January 2012 followed by a planning application in February 2012.
 The application outlined plans to transform the building into a 152-bedroom luxury hotel.
 The restoration would comprise remodeling the original 230 rooms into 152 air conditioned rooms, 8 new suites, with two new roof terraces in previously unused roof space, and nine new meeting rooms in the former stock rooms.
 Other elements include the creation of a terrace in the central courtyard, a hotel bar and restaurant accessed from Colmore Row, a standalone bar on the corner of Church Street and Barwick Street, a new main entrance on Church Street, and refurbished shops on Colmore Row based on a harmonised design and colour scheme.
-The stonework façades on Colmore Row and Church Street, the Grosvenor Suites and the grand staircase will be restored.
+The stonework façades on Colmore Row and Church Street, the Grosvenor Suites and the grand staircase were restored.